 - Example: Enter your information to sign up vs. Enter your initial, surname, and email to sign up

-- Main navigation isn't compact for easy accessibility
+- The main navigation isn't compact for easy accessibility

-How do I Review Own Website for ADA Compliance?
+How do I Review my Own Website for ADA Compliance?

 The initial step in making your web site accessible to the disabled community is assessing the present condition of your web site.
 You may easily scan your site to see what kinds of problems are in play.
 In Gauge, we utilize an internet service named AChecker.
 Give it a try on your site.

 We suggest checking your site against Web Content Accessibility Guidelines (WCAG) 2.0 Level AA.
 Maintaining the maximum level of compliance with WCAG 2.0 Level AAA might have a large effect on the cost and user experience of your web site.
 Level AA guidelines offer a good middle ground between ADA compliance and standard consumer experience; its widely considered as the very practical and reasonable amount of compliance for personal retailers.
 And if you're utilizing Magento, Level AA is the maximum level you can achieve, due to the design of its core application.